sverweij/dependency-cruiser/doc/rules-reference.md

 `dependencies`.
 Sometimes this is intentional (e.g. to make sure a plugin type package works with both npm 2 and 3), but it can be a typo as well.

-Anyway, it's useful to be conscious about it - you can b.t.w simply check for it with a `moreThanOneDependencyType` attribute - which matches these when set to true:
+Anyway, it's useful to be conscious about it.
+You can check for it with a `moreThanOneDependencyType` attribute - which matches these when set to true: